 DW Akademie promotes traditional media and young media initiatives in the Western Balkans that implement innovative projects containing informative content aimed at children and young people.
 Many of these are digital projects, including a news website in southern Serbia where teenagers write for their peers and a YouTube project run by young people, with support from experts at Montenegro’s public radio station.
 DW Akademie also supports a multicultural TV youth program in Vojvodina, and a young multimedia editorial office at the public broadcaster in Bosnia and Herzegovina.
 These pilot projects are evaluated in focus groups.

 In addition, DW Akademie in Serbia assists media and youth associations in helping young people gain a stronger voice in society.
 It trains staff there to advise media companies in developing content tailored to young audiences.
 These organizations also help children and youths – especially disadvantaged young people such as Roma or the unemployed – in furthering their education through journalism workshops and gaining a voice in the media.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Locations: Belgrade, Novi Sad, Niš, Skopje, Sarajevo, Podgorica, Prishtina

 Local partners: Several Serbian media associations (Asocijacija medija, LokalPress, Asocijacija nezavnisnih medija), Youth Umbrella Organization Serbia (Krovna organizacija mladih Srbije)

-Main focus: Societal participation of young people, digitalization, Media and Information Literacy (MIL), professionalization and viability of the media sector, transnational networking of media and NGOs.
+Main focus: Civic participation of young people, digitization, Media and Information Literacy (MIL), professionalization and viability of the media sector, transnational networking of media and NGOs